 Isn’t that a bit like growing the seeds God plants in our lives?
 We receive the Word with enthusiasm and eagerly anticipated the harvest.
 But somewhere along the way, the weeds and thorns begin to grow in our lives and become a threat to the growth of the Word.
 You just can't stand by and expect your faith to grow.
 It becomes obvious, looking at your faith is not the same as growing your faith.
 In fact, if you don't go something there is a real risk your faith may not grow at all!

 The weeds of life bring a harsh reality to growing your faith.
 Those weeds spring up in to the most unexpected places.
-Your are attending a gathering when across the room you spot the one person you dislike the most.
-The one who hurt you.
+Your attend a gathering when across the room you spot the one person you dislike the most.
+The one who hurt you greatly.
 The one who caused the most pain you have ever experienced.
 There they are laughing and joking as if they are throwing the hurt right back at you.
 They are so smug.
 You feel the pain and hurt as if it happened only yesterday.
 Your face turns red, your nostrils flare, your fist clinch.
-Just as you are about to charge forward with every intention of showing them what you think about them, you are stopped by a still small voice, a quite intruder muttering the words you least want to hear, "Love your neighbor as yourself", "Love your enemies", "Love, love, love".
+Just as you are about to charge forward with every intention of showing them what you think about them, you are stopped by a still small voice, a quite intruder muttering the words you least want to hear, "Love your neighbor as yourself", "Love your enemies", "Love, love, love persist in your mind".

 "No", you argue, "I can't love them.
 They don't deserve my love.
 They have not earned my love."
 You negotiate with yourself, "Can't I just dislike them? a lot?
 I won't hate them but I won't love them either.
 Surely, that's okay.
 Right?
 I'll just tell everyone what they did and everyone else will hate them and I won't be the only one hating them."